- As low as $360/Night

 - Approximately 900 square feet

 Welcome to SunKissed by the Sea 2, your ideal hideaway located in the heart of Horry County.
-This beautiful rental offers 2 comfortable bedrooms and 2 bathrooms, ensuring a cozy stay for all guests.
-Appreciate modern amenities like high-speed wireless internet, air conditioning, and a completely equipped kitchen with a stove and refrigerator.
-Essentials are included to make your stay hassle-complimentary, along with a washing machine for your convenience.
+This striking rental offers 2 comfortable bedrooms and 2 bathrooms, ensuring a cozy stay for all guests.
+Savor modern amenities like high-speed wireless internet, air conditioning, and a completely equipped kitchen with a stove and refrigerator.
+Essentials are supplied to make your stay hassle-complimentary, along with a washing machine for your convenience.
 Whether you're looking to relax indoors or discover the surroundings, SunKissed by the Sea 2 promises a memorable experience.

 About the Area